MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 # Materialized views policies

-This article includes information about policies that can be set on a materialized views.
+This article includes information about policies that can be set on materialized views.

 ## Retention and caching policy